Nev1ne/Nev1ne/README.md

 I love programming, writing, speaking and traveling.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a software engineer, I enjoy using my obsessive attention to detail and my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=Nev1ne&theme=blueberry&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)